 The Rak Tamachat “Pay it Forward” Program

 As a graduate student of Rak Tamachat, you will become a member of the Rak Tamachat Community and receive the right to sit on any refresher PDC at 50% of the regular course price.

-Any PDC graduate from Rak Tamachat or around the world has the right to sit in on a Rak Tamachat PDC for half price, as per the 2017 World Permaculture Convergence held in London.
+PDC graduates from other institutes around the world have the right to sit in on a Rak Tamachat PDC for 25% off of the regular course price.

 If you would like to stay after your course, we also offer Resident Programs which you can read more about Here.